sustral/client-api/README.md

 Quick REST API built on Spring, to be replaced ASAP.

+Running the tests locally
+-

+1. Configure a MySQL database using Docker:

+    1. Create a MySQL container:<br/>
+    <code>docker run --name mysql-docker-1 -e MYSQL_ROOT_PASSWORD=root_password -e MYSQL_DATABASE=test_db -e MYSQL_USER=mysql_user
+    -e MYSQL_PASSWORD=mysql_password -p 3306:3306 -v [PATH_TO_STORAGE_DIRECTORY]:/var/lib/mysql -d mysql:8</code>

+    2. Copy the provided schema file to the container:<br/>
+    <code>docker cp [PATH_TO_REPO]/src/main/resources/schema.sql mysql-docker-1:/schema.sql</code>

+    3. Execute the schema file on test_db:

+        1. Start a bash shell in the container:<br/>
+        <code>docker exec -it mysql-docker-1 /bin/bash</code>

+        2. Execute the schema file from the aforementioned shell:<br/>
+        <code>mysql -u mysql_user -pmysql_password test_db < schema.sql</code>

+2. Fill in src/tests/resources/application.properties from the company keys stored in S3.

+    1. You can optionally create your own S3 bucket and associated user.

+    2. You can optionally create your own RollBar project to catch errors.

+3. Build the app and run the tests from inside the repo folder:<br/>
+<code>./gradlew build</code>

+Notes
+-

-The data models and services were intentionally denormalized with the goal of soon breaking each into its own microservice.
+* The data models and services were intentionally denormalized with the goal of soon breaking each into its own microservice.
   Inheritance in JPA models for the sake of eliminating duplicated getters and setters is not appropriate.
 This is doubly true when any of these entities could be altered at any time.

-For local testing, create a MySQL container on Docker using the following command (replace [PATH_TO_STORAGE_DIRECTORY]):<br/>
-<code>docker run --name mysql-docker-1 -e MYSQL_ROOT_PASSWORD=root_password -e MYSQL_DATABASE=test_db -e MYSQL_USER=mysql_user
--e MYSQL_PASSWORD=mysql_password -p 3306:3306 -v [PATH_TO_STORAGE_DIRECTORY]:/var/lib/mysql -d mysql:8</code>